Solar PV Installation Guide

-This is a guide for installing a retrofit solar PV installation on a domestic property.
+Welcome to our comprehensive installation guide.
+This is a guide for installing a retrofit solar PV installation on a residential property.
 The guide will walk you through your solar PV Installation.

 Meet the team

 We’ll usually send a team of four to fit each home system – a project manager, two roofers and an electrician.
 We match skills within each team carefully to make sure we cover all necessary areas of expertise.
 Your project manager will be responsible for making sure your project is completed on time and to our high standards.
 They’ll also explain the system to you and answer any questions.

 Most installs can be completed within one to two days, but some will run into three – for example, we’ll take more time when installing on roofs with slate or rosemary tiles as they’re more fragile.
 We can usually tell which projects are likely to take longer than a day, so we’ll be sure to let you plan for this well in advance.

 All you need to do is give us access to all the spaces we’ll need to work in – both inside and out.
 We’ll also need to use your electricity supply, water and toilet.
 We promise to keep any disruption to a minimum and tidy up before we leave.

 What’s in the van?

 On the day of your install, before we get on the roof and start putting anything on, you’ll see us unloading all sorts of complicated-looking kit.
 Here’s what everything is: